Figs and the forests they nurture

 Over a period of three years, around 10,000 plants were planted in an area of 250 acres in these three coastal towns.
 Of them, 60% were fig plants and the rest were other native species.

-Eight years have passed since and the fig plants have served multiple purposes apart from protecting the land: they have turned into microsites for conservation, says K Ganapathi, DCF Honnavar.
+Eight years have passed since and the fig plants have served multiple purposes apart from protecting the land: they have turned into microsites for conservation.

 Fans of the fig